MPvHarmelen/coref-experiment/README.md

 # coref-experiment
 This collection of bash scripts can be used to run a coreference resolution experiment using the code from [coref_draft][], [naf2conll][] and the reference [CoNLL scorer][].

+By default the coreference resolution system is instructed to keep singleton references (if supported).
+Look for the `-s` option in `...-args.txt` files in the `config` directory to see when this is the case.

 # Requirements
 These scripts require the following programs: